DREMC congratulates the 2021 writing contest winners

 Traditionally, students winning the writing competition are awarded the week-long Washington, D.C., Youth Tour.
-However, due to COVID-19 and safety concerns, the tour was cancelled.
+In following health and safety guidelines, the tour was canceled for 2020 and 2021.

 Students participating in the writing contest not only receive local awards but are also eligible to compete on a state level for scholarships ranging from $1,000 to $10,000.

 Each year, DREMC invites high school juniors, who receive electric service from the cooperative, to write short stories of up to 900 words about electric cooperatives and how they serve their communities.